CaioMaxximus/Empowerlift/README.md

 # Empowerlift ME

-A fast-api and Javascript application to build a lift and exercice community
+A fast-api and Javascript application to return powerfull quotes